Prince Dimitri Romanov: Marriages

 Romanov was married twice.
 His first wife was Johanna von Kauffmann (1936–1989), whom he married in Copenhagen on 21 January 1959.
 After being widowed in 1989, he married Dorrit Reventlow (born 1942) in Kostroma on 28 July 1993.
 His second marriage was the first time a Romanov had been married in Russia since the fall of the dynasty.

 Dimitri Romanovich died in Denmark on 31 December 2016, as reported by his wife Theodora (Dorrit).
 He had been urgently admitted to hospital the week before after a sharp deterioration in health status.

 Charity work

 Since his retirement Dimitri became involved in a number of charitable endeavours.
 In June 1992 he was one of seven Romanov princes who met in Paris where they decided to create the Romanov Fund for Russia with the task of carrying out charitable acts in post-communist Russia.
 He visited Russia in July 1993 on a fact finding mission to decide on what areas the charity should focus.
-Prince Dimitri has served as chairman of the Romanov Fund for Russia since its creation.
+Prince Dimitri served as chairman of the Romanov Fund for Russia since its creation.

 He was also chairman of the Prince Dimitri Romanov Charity Fund, which he founded in 2006.